 Although I’ve gardened for a million years, I’ve never started seeds indoors until this year.
 I got so caught up in all the beautiful Instagram photos of all these amazing cutting flowers that I wanted some for my flower garden this season.

-Here’s all my seed starting basics that I’ve learned and what you need if you want to try it too.
+Here are all my seed starting basics that I’ve learned and what you need if you want to try it too.

 This post includes affiliate links; you can read my disclosure policy here.

-Pick A Spot
+Pick A Spot To Start Your Seeds

-The first thing I had to figure out is exactly where I was going to set up my seed growing operation.
+The first thing I had to figure out is exactly where I was going to set up my seed-growing operation.
 I have a home daycare and a smallish house so I didn’t have an area upstairs that would work…I could imagine tiny hands throwing dirt everywhere!!!

 My basement is huge, and that’s where I have my studio set up anyway, so I felt this was the best spot.
 It also has so many electrical outlets because the family that built this house ran an upholstery business out of there.